drgerg/PoolControls/Docs/2020 Rebuild Process Documentation.md

   - ```$ ssh-copy-id newname@pi-hostname -p portNumber```
 - Edit .bashrc in /home/newname to add the 'll' alias.
 (Not using sudo. .bashrc is your file.)
   - ```$ nano .bashrc```
--
+    - Add ```alias ll='ls -la'``` under the other 'alias' lines.

 - Edit /boot/config.txt:
   - ```$ sudo nano /boot/config.txt```
-    - Add these lines to the bottom of the file.<br>
+    - Add these lines to the bottom of the file.

         > dtoverlay=i2c-rtc,ds3231
         > dtoverlay w1-gpio,gpiopin=26,pullup=0
         > dtoverlay w1-gpio,gpiopin=19,pullup=0

+    -This sets up the Pi to use the 1-wire thermometers we have.

 - Prep things for using the Adafruit DS3231 Real-Time Clock (ADA3013)
   - ```$ sudo apt-get install python-smbus i2c-tools```